 What is BBCOR?

-One of the most popular sports played and watched in America is baseball.
-On offense, baseball is all about hitting the ball and if you do not have the right sized bat you are sure to have trouble hitting.
 Baseball bats come in various sizes, shapes, material and weight.
+Smaller hitter have a tougher time hitting with heavier bats, while bigger hitters need a little more weight so they can take a pitcher deep.
 It is very important for you to find the correct one which largely depends on your physical stature and comfort level to be a very good hitter.
-Here are some tips for sizing and finding the right one:
+Here are some tips for sizing and finding the right bat:

 - You need to first measure your height with shoes on.
 You can review a chart to find the right bat according to your height.